Schedule: Responsible Travel Week 2020 - Planeta.com

 Introductions

+We also take a look back at 2019, paying attention to institutional events, local celebrations, and inspired examples from around the globe.

+We ask participants to (re) introduce yourselves and your interest and perhaps work in responsible / conscious / eco / local / Indigenous / gastrodiplomatic travel.

-What is responsible travel?
+Questions: What is responsible travel?, What were the highlights of 2019?

 Tuesday